swisskyrepo/InternalAllTheThings/docs/active-directory/deployment-sccm.md

 > SCCM is a solution from Microsoft to enhance administration in a scalable way across an organisation.

 ## SCCM Application Deployment

+> Application Deployment is a process that involves packaging software applications and distributing them to selected computers or devices within an organization

+**Tools**:

 * [PowerShellMafia/PowerSCCM - PowerShell module to interact with SCCM deployments](https://github.com/PowerShellMafia/PowerSCCM)
 * [nettitude/MalSCCM - Abuse local or remote SCCM servers to deploy malicious applications to hosts they manage](https://github.com/nettitude/MalSCCM)

+**Exploitation**:

 * Using **SharpSCCM**
   ```ps1